Fibromyalgia is a real condition — not imagined.

 There are currently three prescription medications approved by the U.S. Food and Drug Administration (FDA) to treat pain in fibromyalgia:

-Some people don’t require prescription medication.
-They’re able to manage pain with over-the-counter pain relievers like ibuprofen and acetaminophen.
-Others have had success with alternative therapies, such as:
+Many people don’t require prescription medication.
+They’re able to manage pain with over-the-counter pain relievers like ibuprofen and acetaminophen, and with alternative therapies, such as:

-Lifestyle changes and home remedies have also proven effective.
-Some suggestions include:
+Lifestyle changes and home remedies may also be effective.
+Some suggestions include getting plenty of sleep, exercising, and reducing stress.
+Learn more below.

 Get plenty of sleep